 - Adjustable angle cuts from 0 - 135 degrees & height between 0" - 2"

 - Cuts Biscuits of sizes #0, 10 and 20

 - Very well-written documentation

-- Height adjustment and locking mechanism are on opposite sides of same rod
+- Height adjustment and locking mechanism are on opposite sides of the same rod

-- Adjusting angle of cut can alter height
+- Adjusting the angle of cut can alter the height

 - See-through centerline indicator makes lining up for cut very easy.

-- Easily adjusts cut to accommodate #0, 10 or 20 biscuits with twist of a knob.
+- Easily adjusts cut to accommodate #0, 10 or 20 biscuits with the twist of a knob.

 - 10' Power cord, hard plastic case, and dust bag are all very nice touches.

 - 4" blade turns at 10,000 RPM (no load) from its 6-amp motor